 \section{Abstract}

-We investigate the problem of learning an equilibrium in a generalized two-sided matching market, where agents can adaptively choose their actions based on their assigned matches.
-Specifically, we consider a setting in which matched agents engage in a zero-sum game with initially unknown payoff matrices, and we explore whether a centralized procedure can learn an equilibrium from bandit feedback.
-We adopt the solution concept of \emph{matching equilibrium} \cite{jackson2010social}, where a pair consisting of a matching \( \mathfrak{m} \) and a set of agent strategies \( X \) forms an equilibrium if no agent has the incentive to deviate from \( (\mathfrak{m}, X) \).
-To measure the deviation of a given pair $(\mathfrak{m}, X)$ from the equilibrium pair $(\mathfrak{m}^\star, X^\star)$, we introduce \emph{matching instability} that can serve as a regret measure for the corresponding learning problem.
-We then propose a UCB algorithm in which agents form preferences and select actions based on optimistic estimates of the game payoffs, and prove that it achieves sublinear, instance-independent regret over a time horizon $T$.
+We introduce a learning problem in a generalized two-sided matching market, where agents select actions to interact with their match.
+Specifically, we consider a setting in which matched agents engage in zero-sum games with initially unknown payoff matrices, and we investigate whether a centralized procedure can learn an equilibrium from bandit feedback.
+We adopt the solution concept of a \emph{matching equilibrium}, where a matching \( \mathfrak{m} \) and a set of agent strategies \( X \) form an equilibrium if no agent has an incentive to deviate from \( (\mathfrak{m}, X) \).
+To quantify deviations of a candidate solution \( (\mathfrak{m}, X) \) from the equilibrium \( (\mathfrak{m}^\star, X^\star) \), we introduce the notion of \emph{matching instability}, which serves as a regret measure for the learning problem.
+We propose a UCB-based algorithm in which agents form preferences and select actions according to optimistic estimates of the payoffs.
+Our analysis establishes a sublinear, instance-independent regret upper bound, further supported by empirical evidence.